KristyanVasilev/KristyanVasilev/README.md

 ### Hi there 👋
 ### My name is Kristiyan Vasilev! 😎
 By day, I work as an Associate Software Developer at Amdaris, based in Sofia, Bulgaria.
-Currently, I'm pursuing my education at both Software University and the University of National and World Economy in Bulgaria.
+Currently, I have recently graduated as a C# Full-Stack Developer from Software University, complementing my ongoing education at the University of National and World Economy in Bulgaria.
 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=KristyanVasilev)

 ![GitHub Snake Light](https://raw.githubusercontent.com/vassdeniss/vassdeniss/output/github-contribution-grid-snake.svg#gh-light-mode-only)